rationalis/pancake/README.md

 restricted.
 However, in implementation, we just push and pop from a stack.
 Nice and simple.

-On the other hand, there are plenty of explicit non-goals: compilation, performance, safety.
+On the other hand, there are plenty of explicit non-goals.
+Primarily, compilation and safety.
 These are outside of my interest for a new hobby language.
+Additionally, performance will only be measured and optimized at a high level.
+Limiting excessive allocations and using interesting algorithms/data structures are good.
+Things like in-depth profiling and writing C code / assembly are out of scope.

 ## Work Queue

 - Write some docstrings with test examples.
 - Combinators like `fork`/`split`/`cat`
-- Make parser more whitespace-insensitive
 - Lists/composites, `match`
   - Iterators
 - Functions defined for singular values